 WhatsApp Sues Israeli Surveillance Firm For Alleged Spying On Users

-WhatsApp, Inc is taking Israel-based NSO group to court over allegations of utilizing its platform for illegal surveillance, the messaging service’s head Will Cathcart announced in a Washington Post article on Tuesday, Oct.
+WhatsApp, Inc. is taking Israel-based NSO group to court over allegations of utilizing its platform for illegal surveillance, the messaging service’s head Will Cathcart announced in a Washington Post article on Tuesday, Oct.
 29.

 What Happened